Emerging Policy & Advocacy Leaders Series

 Explore policy & advocacy career opportunities alongside a community of like-minded leaders dedicated to equity in their communities.

-This multi-day LEE workshop is your opportunity to build the skills, knowledge, and network you need to enter a new career in policy or advocacy.
-You will join a cohort of leaders from around the country with diverse backgrounds to develop your career readiness and deepen your conviction as a leader.
+This multi-day virtual workshop allows members to engage with a cohort of leaders from around the country with diverse backgrounds to develop your career readiness and deepen your conviction as a leader.

 People of Color Cohorts